privacybydesign/irma-frontend-packages/examples/browser/irma-web/README.md

 web browser.
 See the source of `index.js` and `public/index.html` for how we use the plugin.

-This example uses the `irma-css` module from this repository. `irma-css` requires its own installation and building steps.
-If you build this module from source, please make sure you run `./build.sh` in the root directory of `irma-frontend-packages`.

 You can run this example by running these commands in this directory:

 ```bash